 Businesses that work with HR outsourcing companies gain peace of mind from the reduced burden and what often results in overall cost reduction.
 Business owners can direct attention elsewhere as experts cover critical HR responsibilities and their companies remain compliant.

 Avoid compliance fees

-Small businesses that outsource HR and compliance may feel more confident in their company’s compliance status.
-Rather than manually checking off all the proverbial boxes yourself, outsourcing HR compliance with the help of HR tech and professional, experienced experts reduces human error.
+Small businesses that outsource HR and compliance often feel more confident in their company’s compliance status.
+Rather than checking all the proverbial boxes themselves, outsourcing HR compliance checks the boxes while significantly reducing errors and compliance risk.

-The right HR tech will flag issues and prompt you for missing information.
-You avoid the headache of staying on top of compliance-related deadlines and lower the risk of being slapped with hefty fines.
+The right HR tech or provider will flag issues and prompt the employer for missing information.
+Avoid the headache of staying on top of compliance-related deadlines and lower the risk of being slapped with hefty fines and penalties.

 Free up time and rest easy with expert help

-- Automatically calculate taxes with the option to pay them too
+- Calculate taxes with the option to pay them as well.

-- Automate onboarding compliance like collecting tax information and I-9 forms
+- Automate onboarding compliance, such as collecting tax information and I-9 forms.